It should be rather straight forward.

 Good idea, because if we look at other health issues based on poor consumption choices, such as alcohol and tobacco for example, less frequent use obviously starts with the higher taxes on cigarettes and spirits.
 Sorry, but in my humble opinion those who choose to abuse their bodies with an influx of poor eating decisions will not be hindered by higher costs for Mountain Dew and Pizza Hut.

 Rather, the ones who will feel the pinch are the companies in the production and service industries who provide these products to those who like the occasional soft drink, slice of pizza for lunch or combination of the two during the upcoming NCAA basketball tournament.
 If the government is really serious about focusing their efforts on healthier lifestyles, instead of punishing the collective, how about offering individual rewards and incentives like:

 - Flex-spending accounts for fresh fruits and vegetables.

 - Income tax deductions for health club memberships and exercise equipment.

-The problem is that these approaches would mask the true intentions of the proposed tax, which is nothing more than a revenue stream that would extract funds in a manner difficult for any political opponent to combat.
-If there really is a focus on improving overall health care, the onus would come back to individual programs, not broad strokes that would fail to impact those for whom they are primarily intended.
+The problem is that these approaches would mask the true intentions of the proposed tax, which is nothing more than a revenue stream that will extract funds in a manner difficult for any political opponent to combat.
+If there was really a focus on improving overall health care, the onus would come back to individual programs, not broad-strokes that will fail to impact those for whom they are primarily intended.

 The key to healthier living and unregulated eating is basically moderation.
 I find little wrong in eating some of the “bad” stuff once in a while, but it’s the desire to go overboard or considering the consequences that gets all of us in trouble.
 Granted, these are personal choices that can have a far-reaching impact on our health care system, but the focus still needs to remain on encouraging better individual decisions, not force-feeding new penalties to the general public.